iltuoconsulenteit/DocCropper-Test/README.md

 ### 🛠 Install script

 Run `./install_DocCropper.sh` to clone or update the project in `~/Scrivania/DocCropper`.
 The script checks for `git`, `python3`, and `pip3`.
-When updating it automatically stashes any local changes, performs `git pull --rebase` and then restores the stashed work so your edits aren't lost.
+When updating it automatically stashes any tracked or untracked changes, performs `git pull --rebase`, and then restores the stashed work so your edits aren't lost.
+This avoids errors like "your local changes would be overwritten" when `settings.json` or other files have been modified locally.

 The application reads configuration from `settings.json` in the project root.
 You can pre-populate this file with your preferred defaults or edit it later.